Jean de Brébeuf: Linguistic work

 The educational rigour of the Jesuit seminaries prepared missionaries to acquire native languages.
 But, as they had learned the classical and Romance languages, they likely had difficulty with the very different conventions of the New World indigenous languages.
 Brébeuf's study of the languages was also shaped by his religious training.
 Current Catholic theology tried to reconcile knowledge of world languages with accounts in the Bible of the tower of Babel, as this was the basis of European history.
 This influence can be seen in his discussion of language in his accounts collected in The Jesuit Relations.

-Jean de Brébeuf's remarkable facility with language was one of the reasons he was chosen for the Huron mission in 1626.
-He is distinguished for his commitment to learning the Huron (Wyandot) language.
+Jean de Brébeuf's remarkable facility with language was one of the reasons he was chosen for the Wendat mission in 1626.
+He is distinguished for his commitment to learning the Wendat language.
 People with a strong positive attitude towards the language often learn the language much more easily.
 Brébeuf was widely acknowledged to have best mastered the Native oratory style, which used metaphor, circumlocution and repetition.
 Learning the language was still onerous, and he wrote to warn other missionaries of the difficulties.

-To explain the low number of converts, Brébeuf noted that missionaries first had to master the Huron language.
+To explain the low number of converts, Brébeuf noted that missionaries first had to master the Wendat language.
 His commitment to this work demonstrates he understood that mutual intelligibility was vital for communicating complex and abstract religious ideas.
 He believed learning native languages was imperative for the Jesuit missions, but noted that it was so difficult a task that it consumed most of the priest's time.
 Brébeuf felt his primary goal in his early years in New France was to learn the language.

-With increasing proficiency in the Wyandot language, Brébeuf became optimistic about advancing his missionary goals.
-By understanding Huron religious beliefs and communicating Christian fundamentals, he could secure converts to Christianity.
+With increasing proficiency in the Wendat language, Brébeuf became optimistic about advancing his missionary goals.
+By understanding Wendat religious beliefs and communicating Christian fundamentals, he could secure converts to Christianity.
 He realized the people would not give up all their traditional beliefs.

 Brébeuf worked tirelessly to record his findings for the benefit of other missionaries.
 He built on the work of Recollects priests but significantly advanced the study, particularly in his representations of sounds.
-He discovered and reported the feature of compound words in Huron, which may have been his major linguistic contribution.
+He discovered and reported the feature of compound words in Wendat, which may have been his major linguistic contribution.
 This breakthrough had enormous consequences for further study, becoming the foundation for all subsequent Jesuit linguistic work.

-He translated Ledesma's catechism from French into Huron, and arranged to have it printed.
+He translated Ledesma's catechism from French into Wendat, and arranged to have it printed.
 It was the first printed text in that language (with French orthography).
-He also compiled a dictionary of Huron words, emphasizing translation of religious phrases such as from prayers and the Bible.
+He also compiled a dictionary of Wendat words, emphasizing translation of religious phrases such as from prayers and the Bible.